rdtsc/codeeval-solutions/readme.md

 >> user 0m0.001s
 >> sys  0m0.001s

-# Poll for changes.
-Redo steps above once changes are detected.
+# Poll for changes and redo steps above once changes are detected.
 ```

-Any compilation errors and/or warnings will show up above the first fold.
+Any compilation errors and/or warnings will appear above the first fold.
 C and
 C++ are supported out of the box.
 Support for additional languages may be added
 by modifying this task's settings in: `./gruntfile.js`.
+This task is currently
+not cross-platform friendly.

 ### Testing